 The adult Eastern Ratsnake is black, but usually shows remnants of its juvenile blotched pattern and some flecks of white between the scales.
 The underside is white under the chin and throat.
 This changes to a black and white checkerboard pattern as you move toward the tail and then finally turns to a solid dark color under the tail.
 The ratsnake has weakly keeled scales.
 Adults may be 5-6 feet long (the longest documented in Vermont is 75 inches).

 Young Eastern Ratsnakes under 20 inches long have a pattern similar to Eastern Milksnakes, but they do not have the white “Y” on the back of the head that milksnakes have.
 In addition, the blotches on the young Eastern Ratsnakes have slightly extended corners so that they are more “H” shaped, rather than round.
 By the time ratsnakes reach three feet in length they are mostly black.
-Adult North American Racers (also black) are solid black with a solid white or gray belly.
+Adult North American Racers (also black as adults) are solid black with a solid white or gray belly.

 The Eastern Ratsnake is typically found in and around old buildings, old fields, and edges near rocky areas and ledges.